facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 to modify it.
 Incorrect use may cause component malfunction.
 </div>

-This is an **advanced property**, and in most use cases you don't need to modify it.
-Incorrect use may cause component malfunction.

-This property allows, through a string in xml format, to configure the modelling of the documents that the widget will try to capture.
+This property allows, through a string in xml format, to configure the modelling of the documents that the component will try to capture.
 The definition of this modelling can be found, by default, in .xml models within the resources .zip.
 With this property an application is allowed to update and replace, in execution, the models of the current documents